mixxxdj/website/maintenance.md

 Set RAM usage (e.g. 32MB)
 * `-m 32`

+### phpBB HTTPS Mode

+If you are reverse-proxying mixxx.org through something that terminates TLS (e.g. CloudFlare, which we do as of 4/2017), then you need to inform phpBB that it is running over HTTPS.
+Otherwise, plugins like reCAPTCHA will serve their assets over HTTP, which will be blocked.

+One way of doing this is to edit `forums/config.php` to include:

+* `$_SERVER['HTTPS'] = 'on';`
+* `$_SERVER['SERVER_PORT'] = 443;`

+In the phpBB Administrator Control Panel, under Cookie Settings you may also want to enable secure cookies.
+(It's unclear whether this is actually needed.)

 # Backup

 The website is always deployed from the latest state of the Git repository, so